 LMSs come in a variety of types suited to different company priorities and employee learning styles.
 By understanding the various kinds of LMSs, you can make an informed decision for your organization.

 This is a decision you’ll want to think carefully about before moving forward—switching to a new LMS 6 months down the road is a huge headache.
 But choosing the right LMS is a golden opportunity to kick your learning programs off with a bang and instill a culture of growth and learning among your employees.
+Along with this article, our RFP template can help you make the very best choice for you and your team:

 As Sumo Logic puts it, software deployment consists of the actions needed for users to be able to use a software.
 The type of LMS deployment model determines how you set it up for initial and ongoing operations.